 Guatemala is the most populous country in Central America, with roughly 53% of its population living in poverty.
 In rural areas, such as the Western Highlands, food insecurity is wide-spread and affects the most vulnerable such as children and indigenous groups.
-Additionally, in remote, isolated communities the majority of women still give birth at home, contributing to one of the highest infant mortality rates in Latin America.
-Not only rural areas face challenges, however; urban migration has caused unplanned settlements on the outskirts of Guatemala City to be highly susceptible to natural and other disasters.
+Additionally, in remote, isolated communities the majority of women still give birth at home, contributing to one of the highest rates of maternal and infant mortality in Latin America.
+Not only rural areas face challenges, however; urban migration has increased the number of unplanned settlements on the outskirts of Guatemala City which are highly susceptible to natural and other disasters.

 PCI began working in Guatemala in 1974, bringing basic health care to Mayan communities around Lake Atitlan.
 Throughout the 1980s, during the civil war that ravaged Guatemala, PCI trained an extensive network of volunteers and local leaders to deliver health services to families in need.
 Building on four decades of experience, PCI continues to work with Guatemalan communities to improve the lives of vulnerable populations.
-PCI is currently implementing various projects designed to diversify agricultural practices, improve the health and nutritional status of women and children and assist communities in preparing for and withstanding disasters.
+PCI is currently implementing various projects designed to diversify agricultural practices, improve the health and nutritional status of women and children and assist communities in improving their resiliency to disasters and other shocks.

 MATERNAL & CHILD HEALTH LEGACY PROGRAM: CASA MATERNA

 In collaboration with Save the Children, PCI is implementing a six-year integrated food security program in Guatemala’s Western Highlands.
-The program, named PAISANO (Programa de Acciones Integrada de Seguridad Alimentaria y Nutricional del Occidente), seeks to reduce food insecurity among 26,000 vulnerable, rural households.
-The program focuses on three key objectives: 1) Increasing economic productivity; 2) Reducing chronic malnutrition among pregnant and lactating women and children under 5; and 3) Increasing community resilience to disasters and shocks.
+The program, named PAISANO (Programa de Acciones Integradas de Seguridad Alimentaria y Nutricional del Occidente), seeks to reduce food insecurity among 26,000 vulnerable, rural households.
+The program focuses on increasing economic productivity, reducing chronic malnutrition among pregnant and lactating women and children under five and increasing community resilience to disasters and shocks.
 For example, in the area of food security, PCI is working with 21 Agriculture Leaders and 95 Agriculture Promoters who work side by side with participating families on activities aimed at increasing availability and access to nutritious vegetable and animal sources of macro and micronutrients.
 Key activities include development of home gardens, poultry production and postharvest management, as well as establishing drip irrigation systems to use wisely what little water is available during the dry season.

 INCREASING STUDENT ACHIEVEMENT & HEALTH

 Since 2010, the US Department of Agriculture-funded Food for Education program has flourished in six municipalities of Huehuetenango.
 Focusing on girls and indigenous populations, the program is designed to increase enrollment, retention and attendance rates of pre- and primary-school students through the provision of daily school breakfasts.
-PCI is also reaching parents with health and hygiene, nutrition and food security, and gender equity trainings as well as hosting health fairs that enable students to share nutrition, environment and youth leadership messages with other community members.
-Complementary activities such as de-worming, solar disinfection of water, infrastructure improvements, the development of school gardens, and the use of environmentally friendly stoves are also improving the quality of education and the life of children, teachers and communities.
+PCI is also reaching parents with health and hygiene, nutrition and food security, and gender equity trainings as well as hosting school fairs that enable students to share nutrition, environment and youth leadership messages with other community members.
+Complementary activities such as solar disinfection of water, infrastructure improvements and the development of school gardens are also improving the quality of education and the health of children, teachers and communities.

 TRANSFORMING URBAN, HIGH-RISK NEIGHBORHOODS

-Barrio Mío is a 24-month collaboration between PCI and USAID’s Office of Foreign Disaster Assistance designed to transform a high-risk urban neighborhood in Guatemala (Mixco) into a resilient, safe and productive community as a model for urban renewal Barrio Mío will develop costeffective and scalable approaches for urban upgrading and risk reduction based on a “Neighborhood Approach;” an integrated, participatory and consultative planning process that mobilizes local communities in identifying and addressing their own development needs based on available resources and local solutions.
-PCI will use the strategy of demonstration, replication and dissemination to achieve maximum scope, impact and sustainability to reduce Mixco’s susceptibility to disasters, strengthen municipal capacity to manage growth, improve shelters and reconfigure dangerous settlements, improve water and sanitation infrastructure, and develop economic assets of Mixco’s most vulnerable households.
-Innovative use of GIS mapping and financing for shelter improvements will help make Barrio Mio as impactful as possible.
+Barrio Mío is a collaboration between PCI and USAID’s Office of Foreign Disaster Assistance (OFDA) designed to transform high-risk urban neighborhoods in Guatemala into a resilient, safe and productive communities.
+As a model for urban renewal, Barrio Mío is based on a “Neighborhood Approach” – an integrated, participatory and consultative planning process that mobilizes local communities in identifying and addressing their own development needs based on available resources and local solutions.
+PCI is using the strategy of demonstration, replication and dissemination to achieve maximum scope, impact and sustainability to reduce Guatemala’s susceptibility to disasters, strengthen municipal capacity to manage growth, improve shelters and reconfigure dangerous settlements, improve water and sanitation infrastructure, and develop the economic assets of vulnerable households.